 What do I need to make Pasteles de Masa?

-For the masa, you need very green bananas, yautía (or malanga), calabaza (or Kabocha squash), batata (boniato or white sweet potato), or a regular Russet potato, achiote (annatto) oil, ham or chicken broth, and salt to taste.
+For the masa, you need very green bananas, yautía (or you can use malanga), calabaza (or Kabocha squash), batata (boniato or white sweet potato), or a regular Russet potato, achiote (annatto) oil, ham or chicken broth, and salt to taste.

 To make the pork filling, you need a bone-in pork shoulder or Boston butt, onion, garlic, sofrito, spices, olives, capers, tomato paste, and bay leaves.
 Later, I’ll give more details on the specific spices.